7 Most Used ESG Reporting Frameworks: Complete Guide

 2. Regulatory and Jurisdictional Alignment

-Understanding these layers is key.
-Many businesses adopt multiple ESG reporting frameworks to comply with both domestic and international requirements.
-Frameworks like ISSB are increasingly acting as a global baseline for such multi-jurisdictional compliance.
+Understanding these jurisdictional layers is key.
+Many businesses adopt multiple ESG reporting frameworks to comply with both domestic and international requirements, with ISSB increasingly acting as a global baseline for multi-jurisdictional compliance.

 List of Breathe ESG reporting frameworks